The packages above are ordered alphabetically.

-In the following paragraphs the packages are grouped by topics.
-Topics are
+Below the packages are grouped by topics.
+Topics are in alphabetical order.

 The following packages are devoted to boosting methods.
 The